 - Cool Car: Mildred gets Veda a very nice, expensive car.

-- Cut Himself Shaving: Wally says this is where he got the cut on his hand when he was framed.
+- Cut Himself Shaving: In the movie, Wally says this is where he got the cut on his hand when he was framed for Monte's murder.

-- Also Kay, awesomely (when Veda whines about her new dress not being good enough, she drawls "oh, you're breakin' my heart").
-However, she doesn't get too many good lines.
+- Kay, awesomely (when Veda whines about her new dress not being good enough, she drawls, "Oh, you're breakin' my heart.").
+Sadly, she doesn't get too many good lines.

 - Death by Adaptation: Monte.
 While the novel ends with him leaving with Veda, the film opens with his murder.

-- Downer Ending: The book: Mildred throttles Veda after she catches her with Monty.
+- In the original ending from the novel, Mildred throttles Veda after she catches her with Monty.
 Veda fakes being rendered mute, in order to use the "injury" to get out of her existing contract and to a more lucrative one, that would relocate her to New York.
 However, there is the matter of the public scandal her actions have caused: Wally uses it to force Mildred to resign from her company, while Veda fakes a reconciliation in order to salvage her career.
 While Bert and Mildred remarry once Mildred divorces Monty, the couple spends their days getting drunk and not noticing Veda's plot until Christmas morning, where she drops the bomb on them via speaking for the first time in months and announcing her move to New York to live with Monty.
-And for the final indignity, Mildred has gotten fat and ugly since strangling her daughter and Monty is physically repulsed at Mildred when he sees her when he picks Veda up to take her to New York.
+And for the final indignity, Mildred has gotten fat and ugly since strangling her daughter and Monty is physically repulsed at Mildred when he sees her as he picks Veda for the trip to New York.

-- The mini-series takes the downer ending and turns it into a Bittersweet Ending: Mildred loses the company, Monty, and is back-stabbed by her daughter; however, her friends are still by her side and Ida is begging Mildred to start a new company.
-Veda keeps her distance from Mildred as she "recovers from her injury" with Mildred calling her out on her scam within seconds of finding out that Veda used her injury to get the New York job offer.
-Mildred disowns Veda once and for all and then gets drunk with Bert, who FINALLY convinces Mildred to renounce her evil daughter once and for all.
+- The miniseries takes the downer ending and turns it into a Bittersweet Ending: Mildred loses the company, Monty, and is back-stabbed by her daughter; however, her friends are still by her side and Ida is begging Mildred to start a new company.
+Veda keeps her distance from Mildred as she "recovers from her injury", with Mildred calling her out on her scam within seconds of finding out that Veda was trying to get the New York job offer.
+Mildred disowns Veda and gets drunk with Bert, who FINALLY convinces Mildred to renounce her evil daughter once and for all.

-- Fanservice: Kate Winslet rises to the occasion again.
-Also, Evan Rachel Wood gets full-frontally nude on screen for the first time in the miniseries (though considering how revolting her character is by that point, it could be something else).
+- Evan Rachel Wood gets a full-frontal nude scene at the end (though considering how revolting her character is by that point, it could be something else).

-- Femme Fatale: Mildred fits this role.
-While a fairly good person throughout most of the story, she frames Wally for Monte's murder at the start of the film.
+- Femme Fatale: Mildred fits this role in the movie.
+While a fairly good person throughout most of the story, she frames Wally for Monte's murder.

-- Film Noir: After all, it's from the man who did Casablanca.
+- Film Noir: The movie.
+After all, it's from the man who wrote The Postman Always Rings Twice and Double Indemnity, and the man who directed Casablanca.

 - Food Porn: Any scene with Mildred cooking or serving food.